If you’re looking for a great appetizer to try at your next dinner party, this stuffed mini sweet peppers recipe is a perfect choice.

 - Preheat oven to broil.

-- As oven is heating, combine goat’s cheese, ricotta cheese, thyme leaves, and bacon in a small bowl.
+- As oven is heating, combine goat cheese, ricotta cheese, thyme leaves, and cooked bacon in a small bowl.
 Season with salt and pepper to taste.
 Mix ingredients until thoroughly combined.

 - Place about a teaspoon of the cheese and bacon mixture into each pepper half.

-- Arrange prepared peppers halves on a rimmed baking sheet lined with parchment paper.
+- Arrange prepared peppers halves on prepared baking sheet.

 - Top each pepper half with grated Parmesan cheese.